NSHipster/articles/2014-11-03-uisplitviewcontroller.md

 ![UISplitViewController Relationship Segue](http://nshipster.s3.amazonaws.com/uisplitviewcontroller-relationship-segue.png)

-The Master view controller is usually the navigation controller containing the list view (a `UITableView` in most cases).
-The Detail view controller is the Navigation Controller for the view corresponding to what shows up when the user taps on the list item.
+The master view controller is usually the navigation controller containing the list view (a `UITableView` in most cases).
+The detail view controller is the Navigation Controller for the view corresponding to what shows up when the user taps on the list item.

 ### Show Detail